Local Expert Guest

 PorchFest is also a great way to explore the Springfield Historic District.
 For those who have never visited the neighborhood, this event embodies the welcoming, celebratory feeling its residents exude year-round.

 “I just love how big it’s gotten.
 I’ve lived in Springfield for the last four years and from the first one I’ve been to, it’s like it doubles in size every year.
-I’m always trying to get people to come hang out here, saying, ‘Let’s go to Crispy’s or Main & Six!’
+I’m always trying to get people to come hang out here, saying, ‘Let’s go to Crispy’s!’
 It’s cool seeing new people discover Springfield and why we love it so much through this event each year.”

 PorchFest brings important attention to Springfield’s historic architecture and ongoing revitalization and highlights the breadth of musical talent here in Jacksonville.
 Proceeds from the event are dedicated to support arts-related activities in Jacksonville’s urban core.